mlc-ai/web-llm/README.md

 # Web LLM

-This project brings language model chats directly onto web browsers. **Everything runs inside the browser with no server support.**
+This project brings language model chats directly onto web browsers. **Everything runs inside the browser with no server support and accelerated with WebGPU.** We can bring a lot of fun opportunities to build AI assistants for everyone and enable privacy while enjoying GPU acceleration.

 **[Check out our demo webpage to try out!](https://mlc.ai/web-llm/)**